IgniteUI/igniteui-docfx/en/components/accordion.md

 > Note: If [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) property is set to *true* calling [expandAll]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#expandAll}) method would expand only the last [panel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).

 ### Angular Accordion Templating Example
-The sample below demonstrates how elaborate filtering options can be implemented using the built in templating functionality of the [IgxExpansionPanel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).
+The sample below demonstrates how elaborate filtering options can be implemented using the built-in templating functionality of the [IgxExpansionPanel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).

 <code-view style="height:550px"
            data-demos-base-url="{environment:demosBaseUrl}"